transmeta01/registration/README.md

 ## Admin (to manually query db)

-- to find the mysql container id
+- to find the mysql container id, whose image name is mysql:latest
 ```bash
 docker ps -a
 ```